 - Keyword Difficulty: 96

-Semrush example, again using the keyword “Keyword tools” and targeting United Kingdom:
+Semrush example, again using the keyword “Keyword tools” and targeting the United Kingdom:

 From The results extracted from Semrush we highlight: